typicaljoe/taffydb/README.md

 ## Introduction

-TaffyDB brings powerful SQL-like database capabilities to JavaScript, and can greatly improve the way you with with data in your applications.
+TaffyDB brings powerful SQL-like database capabilities to JavaScript, and can greatly improve the way you manipulate data in your applications.
 It can also greatly reduce development time and improve the speed and quality of your code.